Psychosis: Disability

 The classification of psychosis as a social disability is a common occurrence.

 Psychosis is considered to be among the top ten causes of social disability among adults in developed countries.
 The traditional, negative narrative around disability has been shown to adversely influence employment and education for people experiencing psychosis.

 Social disability by way of social disconnection is a significant public health concern and is associated with a broad range of negative outcomes, including premature mortality.
 Social disconnection refers to the ongoing absence of family or social relationships with marginal participation in social activities.

 Research on psychosis found that reduced participation in social networks, not only negatively effects the individual on a physical and mental level, it has been shown that failure to be included in social networks influences the individual's ability to participate in the wider community through employment and education opportunities.

-Equal opportunity to participate in meaningful relationships with friends, family and romantic partners, as well as engaging in social constructs such as employment, can provide significant physical and mental value to people's lives.
-And how breaking the disability mind-set around people experiencing psychosis is imperative for their overall, long-term health and well-being as well as the contributions they are able to make to their immediate social connections and the wider community.

 Research

 Further research in the form of randomized controlled trials is needed to determine the effectiveness of treatment approaches for helping adolescents with psychosis.
 Through 10 randomized clinical trials, studies showed that Early Intervention Services (EIS) for patients with early-phase schizophrenia spectrum disorders have generated promising outcomes.
 EIS are specifically intended to fulfill the needs of patients with early-phase psychosis.
 In addition, one meta-analysis that consisted of four randomized clinical trials has examined and discovered the efficacy of EIS to Therapy as Usual (TAU) for early-phase psychosis, revealing that EIS techniques are superior to TAU.

-A study suggests that combining cognitive behavioral therapy (C.B.T.) with SlowMo, an application that helps notice their "unhelpful quick-thinking", might be more effective for treating paranoia in people with psychosis than C.B.T. alone.
+A study suggests that combining cognitive behavioral therapy (CBT) with SlowMo, an application that helps notice their "unhelpful quick-thinking", might be more effective for treating paranoia in people with psychosis than CBT alone.